Toggle: English / Spanish

 Treatment is aimed at controlling your overactive thyroid.
 Medicines called beta-blockers are often used to treat symptoms of rapid heart rate, sweating, and anxiety until the hyperthyroidism is controlled.
 Hyperthyroidism is treated with one or more of the following:

-If you have radiation or surgery, you will need to take replacement thyroid hormones for the rest of your life, because these treatments destroy or remove the gland.
+If you have had radioactive iodine treatment or surgery, you will need to take replacement thyroid hormones for the rest of your life.
+This is because these treatments destroy or remove the gland.

 Sometimes prednisone (a steroid medication that suppresses the immune system) is needed to reduce eye irritation and swelling.